matterandvoid-space/subscriptions/docs/eql_queries.md

 1. Use fulcro for client-side applications where fulcro is only used as a data management library and not a UI rendering library.
 The goal was to never rely on `db->tree` and instead fulfill all queries with subscriptions.
-2. Extend datomic pull syntax to support declarative graph walking logic and entity resolution and transformation in a recursive/hierarchical fashion
+2. Extend datomic pull syntax to support declarative graph walking logic, entity resolution, and transformation in a recursive/hierarchical fashion

 There are two pieces to have this work for your applicaiton.

 1. Pick a data source target, like a fulcro app db, XTDB, or Datalevin database.
-2. Define your data model using fulcro "naked" components - headless components that are only used for query and normalization - and register them which creates the necessary subscriptions.
+2. Define your data model using fulcro "naked" components - headless components that are only used for query and normalization - and register them, which creates the necessary subscriptions.

 After that you can execute EQL queries against your datasource.